Non-Markovian quantum thermodynamics: laws and fluctuation theorems: Conclusions

 \section{Conclusions}

-This work uses a real-time Keldysh theory for the {\it quantum stochastic thermodynamics} of arbitrary systems coupled to ideal reservoirs.
+This work uses a real-time diagrammatic theory on the Keldysh contour to develop the {\it quantum stochastic thermodynamics} of arbitrary systems coupled to ideal reservoirs.
 It shows that energy conservation ensures that the system obeys the first law of thermodynamics on average.
 Then, by finding the symmetry between trajectories on the Keldysh contour in Eq.~(\ref{Eq:central-obs}), it shows that the integral fluctuation theorem, Eq.~(\ref{Eq:non-equil_partition_identity}), holds for all non-Markovian system dynamics, including non-factorized initial conditions, so these dynamics obey the second law on average.
 It gives other fluctuation theorems, such as Jarzynski or Crooks, in the right conditions.
 Similarly, a non-factorized steady-state obeys the Evans-Searles fluctuation relation,\cite{Evans-Searles1994} if the Hamiltonian in Eq.~(\ref{Eq:H_tot}) is invariant under time-reversal.

-The most obvious practical consequence of these results is that it proves that no quantum machine (markovian or non-markovian) will ever exceed Carnot efficiency on average.
+The most obvious practical consequence of these results is that they prove that no quantum machine (Markovian or non-Markovian) will ever exceed Carnot efficiency on average.

-A family of approximations is identified which satisfies Eq.~(\ref{Eq:central-obs}), and so fulfil the fluctuation theorems.
+A family of approximations is identified which satisfies Eq.~(\ref{Eq:central-obs}), and so fulfill the fluctuation theorems.
 This provides a powerful tool to analyse nanoscale energy-harvesting and refrigeration beyond weak-coupling.